915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 applied recursively if the base class itself is derived from some other class.

-Thereâs nothing special about instantiation of derived classes:
+There’s nothing special about instantiation of derived classes:
 `DerivedClassName()` creates a new instance of the class.
 Method references are resolved as follows: the corresponding class attribute is searched, descending down the chain of base classes if necessary, and the method reference